lclarkmichalek/highhockwho/README.md

         "ttl": 60, # The ttl of skydns records.
 Ignored if lower than etcdTTL },
       "docker": {
-        "docker": "v1.16", # The version of the doker API.
+        "version": "v1.16", # The version of the doker API.
 Prob should be autodetected "url": "http://127.0.0.1:2375", # The url of the Docker API "poll": 10, # Interval at which to poll for list of running containers "pollContainer": 10, # Interval at which to poll for container status